mridul037/mridul037/README.md

 **Talking about Personal Stuffs:**

-    -👨🏽‍💻I’m currently working on Node.js,React.js,Angular,MySql**
+- 👨🏽‍💻 I’m currently working on **Node.js,React.js,Angular,MySql**

-    - I am currently learning **IPFS(peer2peer),docker,Flutter,kafka**.
+- 🌱 I am currently learning **IPFS(peer2peer),docker,Flutter,Data Science**.

-    -👯I’m looking to collaborate on **anything free and open source**.
+- 👯 I’m looking to collaborate on **anything free and open source**.

+- 🤔 I’m looking for help with Data Structures and Algorithms 😭;

-    -💬Ask me about react, Angular and nodejs
+- 💬Ask me about react, Angular and nodejs

-    -🤔 I’m looking for help with Data Structures and Algorithms 😭;
+- I’m looking for help with Data Structures and Algorithms 😭;

-    -📫 How to reach me: mridulshukla037@gmail.com;
+- 📫 How to reach me: mridulshukla037@gmail.com;

 **Languages and Tools:**